MLHale/insure-container-sec/milestone_2.md

 * Docker Security Operations
 * Docker Swarm Configuration

+Other tests will include utilizing OpenVas to enumerate any existing vulnerabilities, and nmap to enumerate open ports and service versions.

 ### Outcomes

-The progress outcomes referneced above are summarized by the bullets below.
+The progress outcomes referenced above are summarized by the bullets below.
 * Established three VMs on two different ESXI Hypervisors
 * Created four Docker containers
 * Created a Bash script to satisfy each of the four NSA scenarios